Tips for Planning Your Video Distribution Strategy

 Consider Social Media Advertising Channels

-As you think about using social media for your video content distribution, consider the following:
+When considering social media for your video content distribution, consider this:

 ● Facebook – has over 2B active users.
 Native Facebook videos outperform YouTube videos by 478% and have a reach that is 86% higher than non-native videos.
 Just a thought.